iamshantoo/iamshantoo/README.md

  <br>
  </p>

-Here are some ideas to get you started:
+Here are some details about me:

 - 🔭 I’m currently working on a Blockchain project and a Django Project
 - 🌱 I’m currently learning Django and Javascript